 - Weight gain even with a low calorie diet

 - Need abnormal amounts of sleep to function

 - Hair loss

 Hypothyroidism is an underactive thyroid gland.
 This becomes a major issue for the body because the thyroid gland is the command center for enzymes, metabolism, and body temperature.
 It is estimated that 27 million Americans have hypothyroid.
 If your thyroid gland is not making enough thyroid hormone, many body systems are affected.

-May people today have diagnosed hypothyroid but a new category has recently surfaced called subclinical hypothyroid.
-This category is looking at a much narrower lab range and specific thyroid markers (not normally run).
+May people today have diagnosed hypothyroid but a new category has recently surfaced called “subclinical hypothyroid.”
+This category looks at a much narrower lab range and specific thyroid markers (not normally run).
 People start to experience low functioning thyroid well within the “normal” laboratory range.
-The reference ranges have not caught up with the clinical literature of when we should be diagnosing and treating thyroid issues.
-Most patients are experiencing most of the symptoms of low functioning thyroid for years before their thyroid markers are outside of reference range, leaving them miserable.
+The traditional reference ranges have not caught up with the clinical literature for diagnosing and treating thyroid issues.
+Most patients will experience most of the symptoms of low functioning thyroid for years before their thyroid markers are outside of traditional reference range, leaving them physically miserable.
 We are able to catch thyroid issues before they become pathological and correct them using supplements and diet.

 Autoimmune Thyroid (Hashimoto’s)